 The expected number of reviewed papers included in the issue is 4-6.
 Since the journal is published exclusively electronically, it is possible to agree on exceeding this number.
 The reviewed papers of the issue may be supplemented by non-reviewed texts (book reviews, interviews, etc.; please see https://www.medialnistudia.fsv.cuni.cz/en/autor-s-manual for more details).
 However, this is not obligatory.

 The preferred language of the papers is English; in specific cases, the texts may be also in Czech or Slovak.

-If accepted, the guest editors and the editor-in-chief agree on the expected publication date of the special issue (autumn 2020, spring 2021, or autumn 2021).
+If accepted, the guest editors and the editor-in-chief agree on the expected publication date of the special issue (autumn, or winter/spring).

 One of the journal’s internal editors is chosen for further communication between the guest editors and the journal.
 It is his or her responsibility to work on the final draft of the issue with the guest editors and agree upon its more detailed preparation schedule.
 This then serves as a work accomplishment orientation tool for both parties.

 It is the responsibility of the guest editors:

 The journal’s internal editor monitors the progress of the issue preparation and helps the guest editors solve any possible problems.
 If he or she agrees upon that with the guest editors, he or she also can participate more actively in the preparation of the issue (e.g. helping with the call distribution, passing on the contacts for the journal’s proofreaders, etc.)